microsoft/rnx-kit/packages/dep-check/DESIGN.md

     capabilities.
   - From a cursory glance, it doesn't allow packages to support multiple versions of react-native.
-  - It supports version groups, which may be useful for usage scenarios, but are potentially dangerous within react-native repos.
+  - It supports version groups, which may be useful for some usage scenarios, but are potentially dangerous within react-native repos.

 <!-- References -->